 Message Meaning !!dtnn FAULT Some condition on device type dt with physical device number nn (hexadecimal) has caused this device to become nonoperational.
 The recovery procedure is described above (in the discussion under change of state).
-The operation is automatically retried when the device goes into the automatic mode; it is neither necessary nor possible for the operator to type in a response. !!dtnn PUNCHES An invalid punch combination has been sensed on an EBCDIC image. !!dtnn RATE ERR A data rate overrun has occurred.
-If any automatic retries were specified, they will be performed after this message is output. !!dtnn UNRECOG Device type dt with device number nn (hexadecimal) is not recog- nized by the I/O routines.
-If the device is a magnetic tape unit, the requested drive may not be dialed in properly or power may be off in either the unit or the controller. !!dtnn WRT PROT Either the RAD is physically write-protected or a RAD file is logi- cally write-protected.
-If a RAD file is logically write-protected, an unsolicited key-in of SY will allow RBM to continue.
-If the background is attempting an invalid operation, it should be aborted. !!END IDLE RBM has gone out of the idle state and will begin reading control commands from the CC device.
-Control commands will be ignored until a !JOB command is input. !!FG PARITY ERR, TCB=FFFF, LOC=FFFF, A=FFFF, X=FFFF, B=FFFF A foreground parity has occurred but the specified allowable limit of foreground parity errors has not been reached. !!FG PARITY ERX, TCB=FFFF, LOC=FFFF, A=FFFF, X=FFFF, B=FFFF A foreground parity error has occurred.
-The specified allowable limit of foreground parity error has been reached.
-ERX indicates that the task has been disabled and terminated. !!FG REQUEST,dtnn A request has been made to reserve the specified device.
-The operator should prepare the device and then reserve it through use of the FR key-in. !!FG RESERVE,dtnn The specified device has been reserved for foreground use.
+The operation is automatically retried when the device goes into the automatic mode; it is neither necessary nor possible for the operator to type in a response. ! !dtnn PUNCHES An invalid punch combination has been sensed on an EBCDIC image. !
+Idtnn DATA RATE A data rate overrun has occurred.
+If any automatic retries were specified, they will be performed after this message is output. !!dtnn UNROCOG Device type dt with device number nn (hexadecimal) is not recog- nized by the I/O routines.
+If the device is a magnetic tape unit, the requested drive may not be dialed in properly or power may be off in either the unit or the contoller. !!dtnn WRT PROT The RAD or magnetic tape is physically write-protected.
+If a RAD file is logically write-protected, this message will not appear but appropriate status will be returned. ! !END IDLE RBM has gone out of the idle state and will begin reading control commands from the CC device.
+Control commands will be ignored until a !JOB command is input. ! !FG REQUEST, dtnn A request has been made to reserve the specified device.
+The operator should prepare the device and then reserve it through use of the FR key-in.
+IIFG RESERVE, dtnn The specified device has been reserved for foreground use. !!FRGD xx ABORT, LOC yyyy TCB zzzz The foreground task with a TCB at location zzzz has aborted at location yyyy for the reason specified by abort code xx.
+The corresponding interrupt level will be disabled and if the task occupied nonresident foreground, an unload operation will be initiated.
+Background processing will continue.
+Because this message is written at the monitor priority level, only the abort message for one foreground task (the lower priority level task) will appear if two foreground tasks abort consecutively.
+The Monitor could not process an unsolicited key-in response.
+The message usually indicates a format error on the key-in, where comments may be one of the following: !!KEY ERROR, comments NO AR The wrong disk pack was mounted for an M key-in and the area could not be found.
+DEVICE The channel for the device specified was not defined at SYSGEN or this device is not defined.
+Applies to M and BT key-ins.